Opedepodepes-Olugbemi/Opedepodepes-Olugbemi/README.md

 - 🌱 I’m currently learning About Web3 from Moralis.

-- 👯 I’m looking to collaborate on Projects with Nodejs and React or related to Web3.
+- 👯 I’m looking to collaborate on Projects with Nodejs, Python and React or related to Web3.

-- 🤔 I’m looking for help with Cliqr.

-- 💬 Ask me about: The web😅, really 😶.
+- 💬 Ask me about: web development😅, really 😶.

-- 📫 How to reach me:
+- 📫 How to reach me: olugbemiopedepo@gmail.com

 - 😄 Pronouns: He/Him.